This video answers the questions:

 A patch test is done to ensure there are no reactions.

-A priming cream is given for a few weeks to smooth the treatment area to ensure maximum penetration of the mask.
+A priming cream is given to apply for 1-3 weeks to smooth the treatment area prior to the dermarolling procedure.

-We assess if you have hyperpigmentation and if your skin is suitable for our treatment.
+We assess if you have pigmentation-based dark circles and if your skin is suitable for our treatment.
 We go through the treatment details with you and if you wish to proceed we do a patch test, consent form and provide your prep cream.
-We book you in for the treatment 3-4 weeks after your consultation to give you enough time to use the prep cream.
+We book you in for the treatment 2-4 weeks after your consultation to give you enough time to use the prep cream.

 We specialise in darker skin where the skin is more sensitive to inflammation and prone to pigmenting.
-This means our treatment is deliberately gentle on the skin so it doesn’t react and lead to side effects if used correctly.
+This means our treatment is deliberately gentle on the skin so it doesn’t react and lead to side effects if used correctly in most cases.

 It depends on the severity and resistance of the condition, but 1-3 treatments is the norm.